-I believe we should add habits that will benefit our lives and not haphazardly make changes.
-And definitely not solely based on someone else’s social media influence.
-Which is why I ignored all those early risers extolling the productivity benefits of their 6:00 am wake up.
+I believe we should add habits that will benefit our lives and not haphazardly make changes… just for the sake of making changes.
+And definitely not solely because you’re influenced by someone’s social media feed.
+It’s why I ignored all those early risers extolling the productivity benefits of their 6:00 am wake up.
 I mean, I liked the idea of having more time but I wasn’t interested in getting up earlier to have it.

 I gave it my best effort that week